"इस कमरे में राज खाता है।"

 इस कमरे में राज खाता है। (~In this room, Raj eats) answers the question "Who eats in this room?" whereas राज इस कमरे में खाता है। is an answer to "In which room does Raj eat?"

-So, a Hindi sentence usually begins with a topic (the known/given entity) followed by an attribute (a piece of information about the topic).
+So, a Hindi sentence usually begins with the topic (the known/given entity) followed by its attribute (a piece of information about the topic).

 It's used when you have prepositions like mein, paas, ke, kaa, ki, etc. (sorry for not writing in Hindi characters).
 You change the subject to which those prepositions refer into oblique case (e.g. if you're saying "I have a cat", in Hindi that would be "Mere paas ek billi hai" (if "I" is a male), so here, mera has been transformed to the oblique form "mere" because "paas" is referring to mera).